haskell-game/tiny-games-hs/README.md

 ## Games

-Here are the entries submitted so far:
+Here are the entries received so far:

 ### prelude-10-80
 <table>